-Joe Biden Is Democrats' Past, But New Allegations Mean He Might Not Be Its Future
+Joe Biden Is Democrats' Past, But New Allegations Mean He Might Not Be Their Future

 Two women have complained about being touched inappropriately by former Vice President Joe Biden, who has been the leading (if still undeclared) candidate for the Democratic presidential nomination in 2020.

 Biden's poll numbers, while far from overwhelming, have still been the best of the ever-widening Democratic field.
-So any story that even hints at a Biden scandal is going to lead the newscast and leap to Page One.
+So any story that even hints at a Biden scandal is going to lead the newscast and leap to the front page.

 These two women's allegations, by themselves, are unlikely to determine the trajectory of Biden's candidacy.
 Even the viral video clips of his shoulder-rubbing "Uncle Joe" routine will not be the last word.